 Government using data and analytics capabilities to streamline operations, work more efficiently and provide public services as effectively as possible.

-Technology with a public purpose ñ advocacy, engagement, participation, governance, social impact ñ intended to improve relationships between people and their government.
+Technology with a public purpose in advocacy, engagement, participation, governance, and social impact intended to improve relationships between people and their government.

 Compute resources (servers, cloud, data centers), networks, leadership and collaborations, the behind-the-scenes machinery and structure that makes everything run.

 Work toward ensuring the security of internal IT systems, government data and citizens' personally identifiable information held by government.
 Includes coverage of privacy.

 Building effective virtual government requires new ideas, innovative thinking and hard work.
 From cybersecurity to cloud computing to mobile devices, Dan discusses what’s hot and what works.